canaryhealth/pyramid_jitt/doc/manual.rst

 Note that the special token ``__here__`` is removed from the template name.
 For example, the filename ``foo/bar/__here__.hbs`` will be, by default, transformed to the template name ``foo/bar``.
-This allows sub-directories to contain a template named after the parent's directory.
+This allows directories to contain a template named after itself.

 Comments
 --------

-Within each template file, any line that starts with the comment sequence which by default is ``##`` will be stripped out before being sent to the client.
-This allows templates to contain content that will not be exposed to the public.
+Within each template file, any line that starts with the comment sequence (by default ``##``) will be stripped out before being sent to the client.
+This allows templates to contain content that will not be exposed to the client.
 Example:

 .. code:: html